| |

 of the Chair of Astronomy at the University of Thessaloniki.

-The Observatory, the building that hosts
+The Observatory,

-the Laboratory of Astronomy, was inaugurated in 1961.
-The first Director
+the building that hosts the Laboratory of Astronomy, was inaugurated in

-and founder of the Laboratory was the Academician John Xanthakis.
-He was
+1961.
+The first Director and founder of the Laboratory was the

-succeded by Professor and, later Academician, George Contopoulos, and
+Academician John Xanthakis.
+He was succeded by Professor and, later

-by Professor Basil Barbanis.
-Professor Sotirios Persides has also served
+Professor Sotirios Persides also served as Director, succeeded by Prof.

-of the Laboratory of Astronomy consists of nine (9)
+Laboratory of Astronomy consists of nine (8)

-Members of Staff and six (6)
+Members of Staff and severalPostgraduate Students and post-doctoral researshers.
+The

 research activities undertaken by the